MicrosoftDocs/dataexplorer-docs/data-explorer/proof-of-concept-playbook.md

 1. Create an Azure Data Explorer cluster, and all Azure resources identified in the PoC plan.
 1. Load POC dataset:
     - Make data available in Azure by extracting from the source or by creating sample data in Azure.
 For an initial test on ingesting data in Azure Data Explorer, use the [ingestion wizard](ingest-data-wizard.md).
-    - Test the connector/integration methods you have planned to use to ingest data into your cluster.
+    - Test the connector/integration methods you've planned to use to ingest data into your cluster.
 1. Write Kusto Queries to query data:
     - If you're migrating from SQL based system, you can use the [SQL to Kusto cheat sheet](kusto/query/sqlcheatsheet.md) to help you get started.
 1. Execute the tests: